webdiscus/ansis/README.md

 console.log('Color output: ', ansis.isSupported());
 ```

-There is no standard way to detect which color space is supported.
+There is no standard way to detect which color level is supported.
 The most common way to detect color support is to check the `TERM` and `COLORTERM` environment variables.
 CI systems can be detected by checking for the existence of the `CI` and other specifically environment variables.
 Combine that with the knowledge about which operating system the program is running on, and we have a decent enough way to detect colors.